How Freeze Drying Works (Video)

 Technical Stuff – Freeze Drying at Home

 Our patent pending in-home freeze dryer is an amazing appliance.
-It uses a condenser that brings food to -50 degrees Fahrenheit — and in combination with a vacuum pump that creates a vacuum inside the drying chamber — it makes freeze drying at home possible for everyone.
+It uses a refrigeration condenser that brings food to -40 degrees Fahrenheit (or colder) and — in combination with a vacuum pump that creates a vacuum inside the drying chamber — it makes freeze drying at home possible for everyone.

-After the machine completes its cycle (takes about a day), it then defrosts all on its own.
+After the machine completes its cycle (which takes approximately 24 hours), it then defrosts all on its own.
 Thanks to the smart technology that we build into each dryer, the entire freeze drying process is completely automated with the push of just one button!

 Home Freeze Drying Before Harvest Right

-The kind of user-friendly home freeze drying that we’ve explained here was not possible for the average family before we developed our home freeze drying machine.
+The kind of user-friendly home freeze drying that we’ve explained here was not possible for the average family before we developed our appliance.

-In addition to being far too expensive for the average family, older freeze dryer designs required the user to understand complicated machine settings and to monitor and adjust those settings prior to as well as while the freeze drying machine was in operation.
+In addition to being far too expensive for the average family, older freeze dryer designs required the user to understand complicated machine settings and to monitor and adjust those settings both before and during the drying process.

 All that has changed for the better now!
-Not only does the Harvest Right machine do all the work for you, but it can save your family money in several ways.
+Not only does the Harvest Right machine do all the work for you, it can save your family money in several ways.

 3 Ways Freeze Drying at Home Saves Money